Agustin-Q/JSFluidSim/README.md

  This problem is ideal to parallelize using GPGPU compute as the grid like nature of the simulation matches perfectly with the task a GPU is built to do, calculate a gird of pixel values.
- My original intensions where to increase the performance over a single thread simulation (Spoiler alert: it runs slower...).
+ My original intention was to increase the performance over a single thread simulation (Spoiler alert: it runs slower...).

 ## Conclusion: